NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/_index.md

 You can configure rate limiting rules at the zone level and at the account level, depending on your plan and product subscriptions.

-To configure rate limiting rules in the Cloudflare dashboard, refer to the following resources:
+To configure rate limiting rules in the Khulnasoft dashboard, refer to the following resources:
 * [Create rate limiting rules in the dashboard for a zone](/waf/rate-limiting-rules/create-zone-dashboard/)
 * [Create rate limiting rules in the dashboard for an account](/waf/rate-limiting-rules/create-account-dashboard/)